salihinsaealal/waktusolatconnectiq_public/README.md

 The app uses multiple data sources with automatic fallback:

 1. **Live API Data** (Primary)
-   - Fetches prayer times from https://mpt.i906.my/api/prayer/
+   - Fetches prayer times from a third-party prayer times API service
+   - **Note**: The API service is NOT owned by the app developer
+   - Users must configure their own API endpoint in the app settings
    - Uses GPS coordinates or manual coordinates
    - Updates automatically every 15 minutes
    - Indicated by green status circle